tastytea/whyblocked/README.md

 **Whyblocked** allows you to store the reason why you blocked someone, along with "receipts", URLs to the posts that led you to block them.

-It has a text- and a Qt-interface and uses a SQLite-database.
+It has a text- and a Qt-interface and uses an SQLite-database.

 ![Screenshot Qt interface](https://doc.schlomp.space/whyblocked/whyblocked_screenshot.png)